 Double Barrel Shotgun

 If a double barrel shotgun is what you currently have, or what you can afford, or it needs to serve dual purposes, it can work.
 However, I do not recommend a double barrel shotgun for home guarding.

 These are really for hunting.
 Double barrel shotguns are designed for hunting not self-defense, but are better than nothing if that is all you have.
 The best ability is availability.

 Double barrel shotguns only have two rounds (or shots).
 They are really only effective in close ranges and with lighter load that have high ‘shot’ pellets.

 For a small shotgun, the .410 caliber is the way to go.
-It’s the best thing for pest control such as badgers, snakes, rats, fox, wild dogs, etc. It doesn’t really lend itself to home defense.
+It’s the best thing for pest control such as badgers, snakes and other desert wildlife, rats, fox, wild dogs, etc. It doesn’t really lend itself to home defense.
 It won’t be much good against larger animals either.

 However, if it’s what you own, you can put slugs inside and use it to take someone down.
 You can also use it for larger animals from shorter distances.